makemefriendanshu/Mini-Analytics-Dashboard-API/README.md

-## Mini Analytics Dashboard API
+# Mini Analytics Dashboard API

 Objective:

-Build a simplified backend REST API for an analytics dashboard that summarizes and visualizes usage statistics of a service, using any preferred language from their skillset (Python, Go, or Rust).
+Build a simplified backend REST API for an analytics dashboard that summarizes and visualizes usage statistics of a service, using any preferred language from their skillset (Elixir, Python, Go, or Rust).

-Requirements
+## Requirements
 REST Endpoint:

-/usage-summary
+*/usage-summary*

 Accepts a list of (user_id, timestamp, action_type) as JSON input (simulating usage logs).

 Returns a JSON summary containing:

 Total number of unique users
-Action-wise counts (how many times each action_type occurred) Most active user (user_id with the most actions)
+Action-wise counts (how many times each action_type occurred)

+Most active user (user_id with the most actions)

 Time window with highest activity (hour with most log entries)

 Bonus:

 “/health” endpoint that checks server status (and any dependencies, if implemented).

 If time allows, serve a simple HTML page with a D3.js (or chart library) visualization of action counts (not required for completion, for extra credit).

 Guidelines
-You can choose your stack (Go, Python, Rust).
+You can choose your stack (Elixir, Go, Python, Rust).
 All logic should be within a single file for simplicity.
 Must show understanding of REST APIs, data aggregation, and efficient counting.
 Use of any in-memory structure (dicts/maps/etc.), no DB needed.